slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 People are amazing optimizers and will find any loopholes or gaps to their advantage.
 Only your parents will help you in a way that is prejudicial to them.

-> *"The world is divided between victims and predators, and you have to defend yourself against both."
--- Florenz Baron*

-> *"The enemy is fear.
-We think it is hate, but it is fear."
--- Ghandi*

-> *"Any person capable of angering you becomes your master."
--- Epictetus*

 > *"Who lies for you will lie against you." (...)
 "Talkers aren’t strong.
 The strong don’t talk."
 -- Proverbs*